Ayaka-Yuki/GPT-SoVITS-fine-tuning/README.md

 ### 3.2 Audio Features
 - Input audio is converted to CN-HuBERT features.
 We use a pretrained CN-HuBERT model ([chinese-hubert-base]https://huggingface.co/lj1995/GPT-SoVITS/tree/main)
-- CN-HuBERT features are passed to a pretrained **SynthesizerTrn** model (S2G488K.pth) to generate semantic features.
+- CN-HuBERT features are passed to a pretrained **SynthesizerTrn** model (S2G488K.pth) to generate semantic tokens.
 - The extraction step can be done by running step by step:
   ```bash
     python 2-dp-get-hubert-wav32k.py